helium/HIP/0030-update-threshold-cryptography.md

 - Add support for BLS12-381 based threshold cryptography to DKG

     In parallel the team has been working on adding BLS12-381 compatibility to [erlang-dkg](https://github.com/helium/erlang-dkg).
-Most of this work is already being done in [erlang-dkg#36](https://github.com/helium/erlang-dkg/pull/36).
+This work has been done in [erlang-dkg#36](https://github.com/helium/erlang-dkg/pull/36).

 - Add support for BLS12-381 based threshold cryptography to HBBFT